IliaPoliak/TETRIS/README.md

 - **Email**: iliapoliak@proton.me
 - **LinkedIn**: https://www.linkedin.com/in/ilia-poliak

+## Copyrights

+This is a fan-made, non-commercial implementation of a Tetris-like game created for educational purposes.
+This project is not affiliated with, endorsed by, or sponsored by The Tetris Company or any official Tetris entities.
+The name "Tetris" and any related assets are used solely for descriptive purposes and remain the property of their respective owners.

 ---

 Thank you for checking out my project!
 I hope you enjoy playing it as much as I enjoyed building it.